Updated November 2017

 If yours aren't comfortable to hold, carry, or look through then you aren't going to use them.
 Things like rubberized coatings on the barrels, indentations for your hands and thumbs, an open bridge, comfortable interpupillary distance, padded straps, adjustable eyecups, weight, size, and eye relief can all affect how comfortable a pair will be.
 All of these measurement are very subjective and will differ between individuals.
 For instance, not everyone's eyes are set the same distance apart, so everyone will be most comfortable with a slightly different interpupillary distance.
 The amount of eye relief can be a big concern for someone with glasses and of little concern to others.

-Overall the products in this test were judged by various users and the top five in our rankings are the Swarovski EL 8.5x42
+Overall the products in this test were judged by various users and the top four in our rankings are the Swarovski EL 8.5x42

 , the Vortex Viper HD 8x42